 - The Tirol Panorama with Kaiserjägermuseum

-This vintage talisman is on display in the Tirol Panorama with Kaiserjägermuseum.
+This vintage talisman is on display in the Tirol Panorama Museum with Imperial Infantry Museum.
 Kasermandl is named as the “Schutzpatron der Nordkette” (Patron saint of the Nordkette) on the badge.

 There are many other talismans and badges next to this one.
 Ullr, an Old Norse god, is a popular character to feature on talismans.
 He usually stands on skis holding a bow and is regarded as the Patron Saint of Skiers (Schutzpatron der Skifahrer) in Europe.